thisisgurpal/run_results_app/README.md

 <h3></h3>
 In the back end controller I made sure that a token is created for each new user.
 Within the handleSubmit function for the login form, it will take the token created on the back end and set it to the local storage.
 This lets me know what user is currently logged into the application.
 <h3></h3>
 In the register form input there is a profile picture uploader, this is not only used here but also on the comment form, it is also included on the forms that allow the user to edit their comments and profile picture.
-This is done using cloudinary, so when an image is uploaded it gets sent to cloudinary to retrieve a hosted path for the image which is then sent back to be displayed and saved into the state on the front end.
+This is done using Cloudinary, so when an image is uploaded it gets sent to Cloudinary to retrieve a hosted path for the image which is then sent back to be displayed and saved into the state on the front end.
 <h3></h3>
 <table>
 <tr>